Rare Transients in Nearby Galaxies Explain Ultra-high-energy Cosmic Rays

-{\bf Conclusion and Outlook.}--- In summary, we find that rare, likely stellar transients in nearby galaxies can explain the observed UHECR anisotropies, hotspot locations, energy spectra, and composition trends.
+{\bf Conclusion and Outlook.}--- In summary, we find that rare, stellar transients in nearby galaxies can explain the hemispheric flux difference, hotspot locations, energy spectra, and composition trends.
 A handful of galaxies within $\lesssim 5$\,Mpc dominate the flux above tens of EeV, with a statistically significant overlap with TA and Auger hotspots; the spectral excess of TA over Auger, and its extension to higher energies, are likewise reproduced by the dominant role of Andromeda in the northern sky.
-The 25/57~EeV difference in TA is naturally accounted for by transient variability of Andromeda, while hotspot sizes imply an extragalactic field of order 1~nG.
+The 25/57~EeV difference in TA is naturally accounted for by transient variability in Andromeda.
 Because magnetic lensing acts in rigidity space, it yields both the narrow dominance of individual species and the rigidity-aligned succession of isotopes.

-This framework yields concrete, testable predictions: The UHECR flux from Andromeda and other nearby sources should be skewed toward heavier nuclei compared to more distant galaxies, reflecting its transient phase, while Auger eventually should confirm the second hotspot in the direction of NGC~253.

-With more data and improved composition information, proton hotspots are expected to appear at lower energies—that is, on the lowest rung of the rigidity ladder—in the same locations where hotspots are currently observed.
-Their size should be comparable to that of hotspots seen at higher energies but at constant rigidity.
+This framework yields concrete, testable predictions: (1) the UHECR flux from Andromeda and other nearby sources should be skewed toward heavier nuclei compared to more distant galaxies, reflecting its transient phase.
+(2) Auger should eventually confirm a second hotspot near NGC~253, consistent with the predicted flux hierarchy of the nearest galaxies.
+(3) The maximum observed rigidity should differ across directions, increasing for sightlines dominated by younger transients observed earlier in their magnetic-delay phase.
+Such a directional rigidity–luminosity correlation is not expected for the Peters-cycle.
+(4) With more data and improved composition information, proton hotspots should appear at lower energies, that is, on the lowest rung of the rigidity ladder, in the same locations where hotspots are currently observed.
+(5) The observed cosmic ray composition and spectrum provide an inadequate representation for the larger Universe.
+Predictions based on extrapolations, such as those made for the cosmogenic flux of UHE neutrinos or photons, should be revisited.

-More generally, analyzing detections from individual events should allow the observation of other signatures of the rigidity dependent transfer function, as well as infer transient rates and magnetic field configurations.

 These signatures are within reach of forthcoming AugerPrime and TA$\times$4 measurements, offering decisive tests of the nearby-transient origin of UHECRs.